nirmata/platform-engineering-policies/cleanup-policies/pods/README.md

 # Kyverno cleanup policy for Pods
-This repository includes resources for testing a Kyverno policy designed to cleanup bare pods which don't have ownerreference.
+This folder includes Kyverno policies designed to cleanup bare pods which don't have ownerreference.
 This works in a 2 step process.
-The `mark-bare-pods-cleanup` policy mutates all the pods that don't have ownerreference with an annotation `delete-resource`: `allow`.
-The `clean-bare-pods` is a cleanup policy that cleans up all the pods that have `delete-resource`: `allow` annotation.
+The `mark-bare-pods-cleanup` policy mutates all the pods that don't have ownerreference with an annotation `allow-delete`: `"true"`.
+The `clean-bare-pods` is a cleanup policy that cleans up all the pods that have `allow-delete`: `"true"` annotation.

 ## Prerequisites:
 - A Kubernetes cluster with Kyverno 1.10 or above installed.